xstraven/rustybits/README.md

 # rustybits
-Following along with rustybits and other stuff on my own micro:bit v2.21
+Following along with rustybits Patreon on my own micro:bit v2.21 and other hardware